fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

 ================================================

-The `AMD Optimizing CPU Libraries (AOCL) <https://www.amd.com/en/developer/aocl.html>`__ is a compendium of numerical libraries tuned for AMD processors.
+The `AMD Optimizing CPU Libraries (AOCL) <https://www.amd.com/en/developer/aocl.html>`__ is a compendium of numerical libraries tuned for AMD CPU processors.
 The AOCL Data Analytics Library's nonlinear least-squares solver (NLLS) is an adapted version of the :ref:`RALFit solver <ralfit>`
 (See also `RALFit documentation <https://ralfit.readthedocs.io/projects/Fortran/en/latest/>`__).